hucebot/eurobin_iot/README.md

 ```
 It is necessary to install **Docker** because it's used to see the topics publishing and receiving.
 Clone the project and go to the folder *src/*.
 You need to configure the wifi so the controller can communicate with the local network.
 Go to the file *config_example.h* and put the information about your network, then rename to *config.h*.
-To upload the code on the Core2 or Atom Matrix, you have to go in the file **platformio.ini** and choose the enviromment you want to use (atom or  m5stack-core2), after change it, save the file so it can be updated, then you can change the code and upload on the microcontroller.
+To upload the code on the Core2 or Atom Matrix, you have to go in the file **platformio.ini** and choose the enviromment you want to use (atom-matrix,m5stack-core2 or atom-lite), after change it, save the file so it can be updated, then you can change the code and upload on the microcontroller.

 ## Core 2